 Answer :

-Answer - (b) because d-block has a maximum of 10 electrons in all orbitals in a d-subshell and there are 10 columns.
-As each subshell can have a maximum of 5-orbitals and 10 electrons, therefore, there are 10 vertical columns in a d-block.
+This is because the d-block has a maximum of 10 electrons in all orbitals in a d-subshell and there are 10 columns.
+As each subshell can have a maximum of five orbitals and 10 electrons, therefore, there are 10 vertical columns in a d-block.

 (a) Valence principal quantum number (n)